 It rained the second week, which was how they discovered a tiny leak in the corner.
 It was small enough that nobody coming through a week later to clean would have seen it, which was how it had managed to go unrepaired for so long.
 Suki spent the next day on the roof, catching the bundles of shingles Katara Airbent up to her, prying the old ones out and slotting the new ones in.

 People talked; of course they did, with the new Avatar living in the old Avatar's house, settling into a place that had been empty for nearly two hundred years.
 But nobody was rude, nobody was cruel.
-Ayuko's mother did their sewing for them after Katara healed the slow creeping ache of her fingers; and Suki's parents helped them lay down the beginnings of a garden.
+Ayuko's mother did their sewing for them after Katara healed the slow creeping ache of her fingers; and Suki's mother helped them lay down the beginnings of a garden.

 Katara worried sometimes that she only loved living there so much because Kyoshi had; and maybe that was part of it, but there was another reason, one she didn't figure out until the day Mikari stopped her by the training hall to contribute a handful of seeds.
 "They'll grow lovely flowers," she told Katara, pressing them into her hand.
 "Suki will love them," and she grinned knowingly, like they were sharing a secret.